2023 Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota

 Read full report on Electrical & Power Transmission Installers at Dakota County Technical College

-Anoka Technical College ranked #6 on this year’s Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota list.
-Located in the suburb of Anoka, Anoka Technical College is a public school with a small student population.
+Anoka Technical College came in at #6 in this year’s edition of the Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota ranking.
+Located in the large suburb of Anoka, Anoka Technical College is a public college with a small student population.

 Of the 39 students majoring in electrical transmission installation at Anoka Technical College, 95% are male and 5% are female.